 Many manufacturers like to develop watches with a water resistance to extreme depths like 600m, 1200m, etc. The thing is, do you really need that?
 Not unless you’re out for beating depth records.

 A water resistance of 200-300m is plenty for recreational diving.
 If you only plan on snorkeling, a water resistance of 100m is enough.

 Some brands pay attention to the various norms for dive watches – Seiko, Orient, Citizen, Sinn, and Squale, to name just a few.
 However, as long as you keep the listed criteria in mind, you can find safe options from a variety of manufacturers.

 These criteria aren’t meant to degrade your Rolex Submariner or Omega Planet Ocean.
 It’s only meant to help you choose what will do the job best.
-After all, if you rely on a watch as a piece of equipment, function is more important than looks.
+After all, if you rely on a watch as a piece of equipment, the function is more important than the looks.